dbos-inc/dbos-transact-ts/CONTRIBUTING.md

 # Contributing to DBOS-TS

-Thank you for considering contributing to [Project Name]!
+Thank you for considering contributing to DBOS-TS!
 We welcome contributions from everyone, whether it's bug fixes, feature enhancements, documentation improvements, or any other form of contribution.

 ## How to Contribute